XEXModz/proxmox-tools/README.md

 # proxmox-tools
-Simple scripts to manage your Proxmox firewall and open ports automatically.
+Simple scripts to reinstall your Proxmox firewall and open ports automatically.

 ---